twelvesec/BearerAuthToken/README.md

 9) install it to BurpSuite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-for more information follow the link https://www.twelvesec.com/2017/05/05/authorization-token-manipulation/
+for more information on how to use this extension follow the link https://www.twelvesec.com/2017/05/05/authorization-token-manipulation/